Online Bankruptcy

 Chapter 7 Bankruptcy Fees

-The total cost for filing chapter 7 bankruptcy is $338.
+The total cost for filing Chapter 7 bankruptcy is $338.
 A request can be made to pay the fees in installments, though they all must be paid in full within 120 days of filing.
-Individuals can seek a waiver on the fee if he or she can show their income is below 150% of the poverty line in their state and for their household size.
+Individuals can seek a waiver on the fee if they can show their income is below 150% of the poverty line in their state and for their household size.

 The fees include: